-Course Description
+Course Overview

-Students in ERE 133 will utilize a range of tools to design solutions to open-ended, engineering problems.
-The design will require problem analysis and evaluation of practical alternative solutions in order to specify a chosen alternative.
+Students in ERE 133 will utilize a range of tools to design solutions to open-ended, engineering problems and present these designs to their peers and engineering professionals.
+The designs will require problem analysis and evaluation of practical alternative solutions in order to identify an alternative.
 Students will follow a design process, which involves inquiry, deliberation, evaluation, innovation and attention to professional duty.
 Major concepts planned for the semester include:

-1. Develop an understanding of engineering analysis and design processes.

-- 2. Expand written, graphic and oral communication skills, including memoranda, reports, plans and specifications, oral and poster presentations, and orthographic and isometric drawings. - 3.
+- 1. Develop an understanding of engineering analysis and design processes. - 2.
+Expand written, graphic and oral communication skills, including memoranda, reports, plans and specifications, oral and poster presentations, and orthographic and isometric drawings. - 3.
 Increase proficiency in the use of engineering tools, such as software designed for word processing (e.g., MS Word), spreadsheet analysis (MS Excel), presentations (MS PowerPoint), and graphics (AutoCAD). - 4.
 Develop an appreciation of the functional roles, assessment and feedback necessary for successful teamwork. - 5.
 Investigate the engineering profession and its role in contemporary society. - 6.
 Explore issues in professional development, licensing and engineering ethics.